lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_006_using_and_summon/README.md

 ## Steps

-- Find all occurrences of scala 2 `implicit` keyword.
-These should all be at the parameter side
+- Find all occurrences of the scala 2 `implicit` keyword.
+You should look for implicit parameter lists.

 - Replace all `implicit` parameters with the new `using` keyword

-  - `Tip`: When a context parameter is passed explicitly it must be preceded by the `using` keyword
+> `Tip`: When a context parameter is passed explicitly it must be preceded by
+>  the `using` keyword

 - Keep the `implicit`s at definition side for now, we can change them in  the next exercise